-- 8.44.15 The CEU course instructor or coordinator shall initiate appropriate advertisement for the course, register students, make arrangements for the collection of fees and maintain attendance records.
-The CEU course instructor or coordinator may obtain administrative assistance for these responsibilities through the Alan Shawn Feinstein College of Continuing Education. - 8.45.10 Policy on Non-Credit Course Offerings.
+- 8.45.10 Policy on Non-Credit Course Offerings.
 Public notice shall be given for all non-credit offerings to be conducted under the auspices of the University.
 Notification to the University community in the form of a brief public announcement shall be provided at least six months in advance of planned non-credit offerings.
 Such offerings would include, inter alia, non-credit seminars, meetings, short-courses, workshops or conferences.
 Notification shall be given according to the following steps: - a.
-The Alan Shawn Feinstein College of Continuing Education (ASFCCE) shall serve as the coordinator for all non-credit offerings.
-Course organizers, including ASFCCE staff, shall notify ASFCCE of the proposed course at least six months in advance of the offering date(s). - b.
-Notification shall be in the form of a memorandum filed with ASFCCE which includes the following elements: course title, course topic(s), identification of course contact person, proposed course presenter(s), proposed date(s), time(s), location, and intended audience. - c.
-ASFCCE shall publish a formal, public notification for all proposed non-credit course offerings in a university-wide publication. - d.
+The Alan Shawn Feinstein College of Education and Professional Studies shall serve as the coordinator for all non-credit offerings.
+Course organizers, including ASFCEPS staff, shall notify ASFCEPS of the proposed course at least six months in advance of the offering date(s). - b.
+Notification shall be in the form of a memorandum filed with ASFCEPS which includes the following elements: course title, course topic(s), identification of course contact person, proposed course presenter(s), proposed date(s), time(s), location, and intended audience. - c.
+ASFCEPS shall publish a formal, public notification for all proposed non-credit course offerings in a university-wide publication. - d.
 Interested persons shall first communicate their concerns and suggestions to the designated course contact person.
 If questions remain, they should be directed to the Dean of the Alan Shawn Feinstein College of Continuing Education who will assist in responding to issues raised. - e.
-ASFCCE shall receive comments and suggestions and work with the course organizers to insure that the proposed offering meets the terms of this policy and that course content and instructor's qualifications are consistent with continuing education standards.
+ASFCEPS shall receive comments and suggestions and work with the course organizers to insure that the proposed offering meets the terms of this policy and that course content and instructor's qualifications are consistent with continuing education standards.